Clear, practical technology insights BSOD Code Lookup · Windows Error Code Lookup · Wi-Fi Troubleshooting · PC Troubleshooting Checklist

 Practice key skills.
 Key biking skills, like descending and cornering, can mean the difference between success and failure.
 Practice these key skills by taking routes that include these features when you practice.[4]

-5. Select an event that you want to specialize in.
+5. Select an event that you may need to specialize in.
 There are several different types of cycling events, and finding your niche can help you to set yourself apart.
 Find a coach who can help you to develop your skills in your chosen event.[5]

 Part 4 of 4: